ConorSoko/Wicked-Problems/ComplicatedPlot.md

-# Path of a Salesman
+# Path of a Traveling Salesman

 A randomly-generated path of a salesman as she travels through a forested neighborhood.